Southern New England's Certified Elder Law Attorney

 Elder Abuse and Exploitation

-The Federal Department of Justice reports that financial exploitation of the elderly is one of the most frequently reported forms of elder abuse.
-Every year, abuse and exploitation rob older Americans of nearly $3 billion, with the actual amount believed to be much higher.
-By 2030, people aged 65 and older will constitute 20% of the total U.S. population with those aged 85 and older ranking as one of the fastest growing populations in the country.
+The Federal Department of Justice reports that financial exploitation of the elderly is among the most frequently reported forms of elder abuse.
+Every year, abuse and exploitation rob older Americans of nearly $3 billion, which is believed to be much higher.
+By 2030, people aged 65 and older will constitute 20% of the total U.S. population, with those aged 85 and older ranking as one of the fastest-growing populations in the country.

 Those who perpetrate these crimes can be a stranger, such as an aide who comes into the home to assist with daily activities, or they can be someone in a position of trust, such as a family member.
-In fact, close to 90% of elder financial abuse takes place in domestic settings instead of long-term care facilities and is normally caused by family members.
-This can be done through promises of lifelong care or through the use of a power of attorney authorizing the perpetrator to access an elder's financial assets.
-When criminals take advantage of older persons by forging a signature or coercing them to sign a will, the impact goes far beyond the pocketbook and affects the physical and emotional health of the victims.
+Close to 90% of elder financial abuse occurs in domestic settings instead of long-term care facilities and is usually caused by family members.
+This can be done through promises of lifelong care or through a power of attorney authorizing the perpetrator to access an elder's financial assets.
+When criminals take advantage of older persons by forging a signature or coercing them to sign a will, the impact goes far beyond the pocketbook.
+It affects the physical and emotional health of the victims.